Carpal tunnel release

 - A small surgical cut is made in the palm of your hand near your wrist.

-- The transverse carpal ligament to cut.
+- Next, the ligament that covers the carpal tunnel is cut.
 This eases the pressure on the median nerve.
 Sometimes, tissue around the nerve is removed as well.

-- The skin and tissue underneath are closed with sutures (stitches).
+- The skin and tissue underneath your skin are closed with sutures (stitches).

 Why the Procedure Is Performed